pyphi.calc module

 Parameters:

-• Z (pd.DataFrame or np.ndarray) – Process trajectory matrix.
+• Z (pd.DataFrame or np.ndarray) – Data from Process matrix.
 First column is observation IDs if a DataFrame.

-• Xi (dict) – Process data blocks {'campaign': pd.DataFrame}.
+• Xi (dict) – Material Property data blocks {'Material Type': pd.DataFrame}.
 Each DataFrame’s first column is observation IDs.

-• Ri (dict) – Raw material property blocks {'campaign': pd.DataFrame}.
+• Ri (dict) – Blending information property blocks {'Material Type': pd.DataFrame}.
 Keys must match Xi.
 First column is lot IDs.

 • Y (pd.DataFrame or np.ndarray) – Shared response matrix.
 Rows match lots across all campaigns.